SzilardKosa/RLProject/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Docker Hub information*\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Set your Docker Hub username using:
 <pre>
-$ dts challenges config --docker-username <USERNAME>
+$ dts challenges config --docker-username &lt;USERNAME&gt;
 </pre>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Login to Docker Hub:
 <pre>
 $ docker login
 </pre>

-### How to check whether the installation was successful?
+### 3. Step How to check whether the installation was successful?
 I would suggest you to create your first submission to make sure everything is set up properly.
 For this duckietown has a dummy submission that is outside the competitions.
 Follow the [instractions](https://docs.duckietown.org/DT19/AIDO/out/cm_first.html) to submit.